dfinity/motoko/design/IDL-Motoko.md

    Importing interfaces that contain these types fails.

- * The functions `escape`/`unescape` ensure round-tripping of IDL field names through ActorScript types.
-See `IDL-AS.proofs.md` for details.
+ * The functions `escape`/`unescape` ensure round-tripping of IDL field names through Motoko types.
+See `IDL-Motoko.proofs.md` for details.

 ## The value mappings